 Supervised practice experiences in the use of management skills and techniques required in the operation of an institutional food service are provided during food service management rotations.

-Interns spend six weeks gaining experiences in purchasing and inventory management, food production and service, personnel management, marketing and merchandising, financial management, retail service, and employee training.
-Food service management experiences take place at UK Chandler Hospital, VA Medical Center and Fayette County Public Schools.
+Interns spend four weeks gaining experience in purchasing and inventory management, food production and service, personnel management, marketing and merchandising, financial management, retail service, and employee training.
+Food service management experiences take place at UK Chandler Hospital and Fayette County Public Schools.

 Interns spend four weeks in community-related supervised practice experiences.
 The setting is at a health care facility in a smaller Kentucky city and the community agencies in the surrounding area coordinated through the Area Health Education Center (AHEC).